Robust Pivoting Manipulation using Contact Implicit Bilevel Optimization

 There are a number of limitations in this work:

 \textbf{Contact-Rich CIBO} This work assumes that dynamics of an object with quasi-static equilibrium.
 For objects with non-convex geometry, CIBO is still able to design robust open-loop controller using mode-based optimization.
 CIBO using mode-based optimization is able to find feasible solutions if users can provide CIBO with physically feasible mode sequences.
-However, for objects with a very complex shape, it is quite challenging to identify mode sequences prior to optimization.
+However, for objects with a very complex shape, it is quite challenging to identify mode sequences prior to optimization~\cite{zhang2023simultaneous}.
 As a result, CIBO might not be able to find feasible solutions.
 In order to avoid providing mode sequences, CIBO needs to consider mode sequences by itself.
 This can be realized by considering complementarity constraints or integer constraints inside the lower-level optimization problem of CIBO.
 However, as we explained in Sec~\ref{subsec:mode_based_optimization}, CIBO considering these non-convex constraints inside the lower-level optimization problem is not guaranteed to find globally optimal safety margins.

+\textbf{Geometric Uncertainty} Although we consider a variety of uncertainties, we do not explicitly consider the uncertainty in the geometry of an object.
+Because geometric uncertainty is one of the main uncertainties due to imperfect vision sensing and can change the contact mode such as from making to breaking contact, considering geometric uncertainty is important.
+This paper discusses the uncertainty in the finger contact location, which indirectly considers geometric uncertainty.
+This is because the relative pose between the object and the robot changes due to the finger contact location uncertainty.
+Since geometric uncertainty also changes the relative pose, we believe considering the uncertainty in robot finger contact location is one way to get started working on geometric uncertainty.

-\textbf{Dynamic Manipulation with Uncertainty Propagation} In this work, we assume quasi-static assumption for objects.
+\textbf{Dynamic Manipulation with Uncertainty Propagation} In this work, we make quasi-static assumption during manipulation.